 Capitalism used accurately produces wealth and products which people desire.
 Capitalism is nothing more than the cooperative use of the means of production to meet the needs people have for useful products (real wealth) or services.

 Socialism, on the other hand, is a political animal.
 It is subject to political laws.
 It administrates services to the people who are participants in it, either by choice but oftentimes by force.

 Socialism imposes the coercive force of government on all activities of people and arrogantly and forcibly redistributes wealth produced by the economic activity of capitalism.

-Blaming the wood for how the house turned out is what Bernie does when he, like most brain washed (Or is that brain damaged?)
-Marxist socialists, blames the tools of production for how capitalism has been used.
+Blaming the wood for how the house turned out is what Bernie does when he, like most brainwashed (Or is that brain-damaged?)
+Marxist socialists, blame the tools of production for how capitalism has been used.

 If there were no capitalism, there would be no wealth for socialists to redistribute.

-(And please don’t make a fool of yourself and fall for the mislabeling of social services such fire and police et al as socialism.
-They are completely different factors.
-Fire and police are voluntary services taxpayers agree to fund.
 Socialism is a coercive political system that enforces itself (like the Chinese system) without tolerance for dissent.
-There is nothing voluntary about it, once it is in place, as the citizens of Nazi (National Socialism) Germany discovered.
+There is nothing voluntary about it.
+Once a socialist government has been established, tyranny has a foundation, as the citizens of Nazi (National Socialism) Germany discovered.

 What they purchase with that earned income becomes their property in a civilized and orderly society.